 What The Risky World of Auto Racing Is Like

 Risky speeds that would put a roller coaster to shame, auto racing is a sport for the wild child in all of us.
 Auto racing, also known as motor racing, automobile racing or car racing, is a high-risk sport and that means all sorts of accidents.
-This sport is certainly not for the faint of heart, it requires the willingness to put it all on the line every single time you're on the track.
+This sport is definitely not for the faint of heart; it demands a willingness to give everything each time you're on the track.

 Auto racing has existed sin,ce the invention of automobiles, and the first-ever race is recorded to have taken place in 1867.
 NASCAR falls in this category of high-risk auto racing, but they have increased their safety measures ever since the crash that killed Dale Earnhardt in 2001.
 There actually hasn’t been any fatality in the race since then, and right now, crashes are the least hazardous aspect of the sport.